mybot-organization/mybot/.github/CONTRIBUTING.md

 The `MyBot` class has some utility functions like `getch_user`, `getch_channel`, or `get_or_create_db`.
 Refer to their docstring for more information.

 The `core` directory container internally used code for MyBot, while `cogs` contains the implementation of features exposed by MyBot.
-Additionally, `libraries` holds wrappers for external APIs and tools utilized within the project.
+Additionally, `libraries` holds wrappers for external APIs and tools used by the project.

 ### i18n